garaujodev/garaujodev.github.io/about.md

 ### About me

 A Software Developer passionate about coding and problem solving in general.
-Currently a Software Developer at [SourceLevel](https://sourcelevel.io)
+Currently, Software Developer at [SourceLevel](https://sourcelevel.io)

+I like to deal with different kinds of technologies, always applying my skills and learning new ones.
+I love to learn about databases and Ops.

+I'm learning about Functional Programming and Elixir, that's really impressing me.

 If you want to discuss something, or just drink a coffee, feel free to send me a message.